lzwjava/blog-source/original/2025-02-04-computer-networks-conv-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "Computer Networks - Conversation"
+title: Computer Networks - Conversation
-audio: true
 ---

 A: Let's dive into the basics of computer networks.
 What do you think is the most transformative aspect of network evolution?